Blended Sunshine: Pineapple Juice Smoothie with Strawberries

 Make sure the strawberries are sweet and ripe — or use frozen ones if you want a thicker, frostier texture.
 The banana is optional, but it gives that extra silky finish I always crave in a good smoothie.

-Add the yogurt right on top.
-This is what gives your pineapple juice smoothie with strawberries that creamy, dreamy texture that feels like a hug.
+Plop that yogurt right on top.
+This is what turns your pineapple juice smoothie with strawberries from just “fruit juice” into something that actually feels like a real drink.
+Greek yogurt is thicker, but honestly, any yogurt works.

 A tall glass of pineapple juice smoothie with strawberries on a wooden table.